 • Research and list down the services of your business that you’d want your users to access online.

 • Research your web development needs.
-You can look at various platforms that you want users to access your services (including smartphones, desktop, tablets, etc.).
+You can look at various platforms that you want users to access your services (including smartphones, desktops, tablets, etc.).

 • Consider hiring web developers from a top IT Outsourcing company to help build fast, functional PWAs that can help your business expand online.